 image LogigrammeThe framework outlines ‘the high of five friends in my classroom’.
 5 subcategories have friend 1, 126 cm, friend 2 with 127 cm, friend 3 with 120 cm, friend 4 with 127 cm, an friend 5 with 130 cm.
 The total sum of the heights are outlines in a pentagon with 630 cm.
 The pentagone is related to a circle which has 126 cm.

-Ask students to create a code that relates to the flow chart.
+Ask students to write a code based on the flow chart.

 Ask students to compare their codes.